Types of Surfboards and what they are used for (Materials and Measurements)

 For those who want to practice Stand Up Paddle, there is another specific type of board.
 It may look like a normal surfboard, but it is not.

 The Stand Up Paddle Board is the largest surfboard.
-It is of a size, width and thickness to support the stability of a person’s weight standing in all circumstances, whether on or off the wave.
+It has a size, width and thickness that supports the stability of the weight of a person standing in any circumstance, whether on or off the wave.

-In addition to the board, in Stand Up Paddle, the surfer carries a flexible paddle to propel and maneuver on the wave.
-It is a good option for days with small waves and little strength.
+In addition to the board, in Stand Up Paddle, the surfer carries a flexible paddle to propel and maneuver in the wave.
+It is a good option for days with small waves and little force.

 How to choose my first surfboard?

 Surfing is a fascinating sport because, unlike other sports, it depends a lot on factors that you can and cannot control.
-Many, many times a good surf session is related to the type of wave you are breaking at that moment, the equipment you are wearing that day and yes, of course, your surfing skills.
+Many, many times a good surf session is related to the type of wave you are breaking at that moment, the equipment you are wearing that day and yes, of course, your skills as a surfer.

-Let’s talk a little bit about your first board… Choosing your first surfboard has an emotional appeal because it means that you have decided that you really want to invest and evolve in surfing.
+Let’s talk a bit about your first board… Choosing your first surfboard has an emotional appeal because it means you have decided that you really want to invest and evolve in surfing.

 The first board will give you incredible moments!
-Usually it is the board that gives you that almost indescribable feeling of sliding into the sea for the first time.
+Normally it is the board that gives you that almost indescribable feeling of sliding into the sea for the first time.
 It is also the one that will suffer the impacts of an inexperienced surfer.
 So you are not just choosing a board, you are about to meet your best friend in the water.
-This choice depends on a few things you need to consider.
+This choice depends on a few points that you must take into account.

 Do you really need a board?